Tosif145/Ecommerce-Api/README.md

 ## Introduction
 The eCommerce Api buit using Node.js, MongoDb.
 Using this api u can perform CRUD operation on both Products and Variants with Postman

-# 1.CURD operations for both product and variant with Postman
+# 1. CURD operations for both product and variant with Postman

 ### NOTE: use url + endpoints together to perform crud operations, URL =>(http://localhost:3000)
 #### creating/adding product to database: